TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/38 - Zechariah/Zechariah 5/Zechariah 5.5.md

 ---

-Then the angel that talked with me went forth, and said unto me, Lift up now thine eyes, and see what is this that goeth forth.
+Then the angel who talked with me came forward, and said to me, "Lift up now your eyes, and see what is this that is appearing."